 Southern 94531

-Central 94531 sounds about 34% louder than Southern 94531 to the human ear, a 4.2 dBA gap.
+To the human ear, noise in northeastern 94531 sounds about 151% louder than in southern 94531, a 13.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Rte 4 do you need to be?